aspnet/Blazor.Docs/docs/dependency-injection.md

 DI is a technique for accessing services configured in a central location.
 This can be useful to:

-* Share a single instance of a service class across many components (known as a *singleton* service)
+* Share a single instance of a service class across many components (known as a *singleton* service).
 * Decouple components from particular concrete service classes and only reference abstractions.
-For example, there might be an interface `IDataAccess` implemented by a concrete class `DataAccess`.
-If a component uses DI to receive an `IDataAccess` implementation, it isn't coupled to any concrete type.
-That means the implementation could easily be swapped, perhaps to a mock implementation in unit tests.
+For example, an interface `IDataAccess` is implemented by a concrete class `DataAccess`.
+When a component uses DI to receive an `IDataAccess` implementation, the component isn't coupled to the concrete type.
+The implementation can be swapped, perhaps to a mock implementation in unit tests.

 Blazor's DI system is responsible for supplying instances of services to components.
-It also resolves dependencies recursively, so that services themselves can depend on further services, and so on.
+DI also resolves dependencies recursively so that services themselves can depend on further services.
 DI is configured during startup of the app.
 An example is shown later in this topic.

 ## Use of existing .NET mechanisms

 DI in Blazor is based on .NET's [System.IServiceProvider](https://docs.microsoft.com/dotnet/api/system.iserviceprovider) interface.
-It defines a generic mechanism for retrieving a service object in .NET apps.
+The interface defines a generic mechanism for retrieving a service object in .NET apps.

 Blazor's implementation of `System.IServiceProvider` obtains its services from an underlying [Microsoft.Extensions.DependencyInjection.IServiceCollection](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection).